 How data flows

-- Sources accept incoming data — TCP for SDKs, HTTP for webhooks, syslog for infrastructure logs
+- Sources accept incoming data — TCP binary for native SDKs (the Tell protocol, fastest path), HTTP with JSONL or binary support for web apps, syslog for infrastructure logs

 - Routing rules match each batch by source name or type and determine which sinks receive it